 Does it have to be removed?

 No, UFFI does not have to be removed, and insurance companies cannot (legally) refuse to insure a house with UFFI, some still do however using other excuses.
 If you do want to remove UFFI, however, it is VERY expensive.
 Removal has to be completed by a qualified and licensed person and only AFTER receiving a permit.

 Is formaldehyde bad for you?

-The Government, and most scientific studies, say that, prolonged exposure, to anything higher that one tenth of one part per million was bad for you.
+The Government and most scientific studies say that prolonged exposure, to anything higher than one-tenth of one part per million, was bad for you.
 UFFI has never been shown to give off more than that in the curing process, but in Canada and the U.S. it was banned.
 (Although that decision was reversed in the U.S.) and it is still used for Cavity wall installation in Europe, which has much higher standards of environmental control than us.

 Interestingly enough Formaldehyde is also given off by new carpets, plywood, other glued materials and Kerosene.
 In fact houses with new carpets approached the “bad area” of 0.5 ppm but no one was has outlawed carpets, MDF cabinets and furniture or Kerosene heaters.

 UFFI is one of the most thoroughly investigated, and most innocuous building products we have used.
 After the longest and most expensive civil case ever held in Canada (eight years) was concluded in the Quebec Superior Court, not only was no basis for a settlement found, but the plaintiffs were obliged to pay for most of the costs.

 If your home or prospective home has UFFI, it has been properly installed, is not exposed to moisture, and you don’t need to rip out any walls to expose it, there is no proven evidence why it should pose any greater threat to your health than many other items that you still purchase and place in your home today.

 What can be drawn from all this is that UFFI has not been shown to be a health hazard.